omarbenites/functional-data-structures-in-r/chapters/xx_conclusions.md

 This book does not provide an exhaustive list of functional data structures.
 There are many different variations of data structures, many of which can be translated into persistent/functional versions.
 I hope to see more of them in R packages in the future, and I hope this book has motivated you to try implementing some of them.
 If you do, I would love to hear about it.

 This is the end of the book.
-I hope it has been useful in learning object-oriented programming as understood by the R programming language.
+I hope it has been useful in learning how to construct data structures in the R programming language.
 If you liked this book, why not check out my [list of other books](http://wp.me/P9B2l-DN) or
 [sign up to my mailing list](http://eepurl.com/cwIbR5)?

 ## Acknowledgements